dominicprice/endplay/README.md

 - `endplay.types` is the basis for the whole library, providing the classes which are used by all the other modules for encapsulating the key objects in bridge.
 The 'master' class is `Deal`, whose state consists of the four hands in the deal, the cards played to the current trick,  a trump suit and the player to lead to the current trick.
 All the methods one would expect to  be defined on this are provided - accessing the hands, playing/unplaying cards from the current trick, importing and exporting from PBN format etc. From this class there is a hierarchy of types `Deal -> Hand -> SuitHolding -> Rank` which allows introspection of the deal at any level wanted.
 Many other types, such as containers for holding results from double dummy analysis and storing contracts, are also provided here.

 - `endplay.dealer` provides functions for generating bridge hands.
 The main function is `generate_deals`  which can accept a list of constraints (either  functions which accept a `Deal` object and return `True`/`False`, or strings written in [dealer syntax](https://www.bridgebase.com/tools/dealer/Manual/input.html)) and generates a specified number of deals which satisfy the constraints.
-The `dealer` module can also be run as a main module with `python3 -m endplay.dealer` which works very similarly to the  Hans van Staveren [dealer program](https://www.bridgebase.com/tools/dealer/Manual/), but with some different output options and extra functionality.
+The `dealer` module can also be run as a main module with `python3 -m endplay.dealer` (or simply `endplay-dealer`) which works very similarly to the  Hans van Staveren [dealer program](https://www.bridgebase.com/tools/dealer/Manual/), but with some different output options and extra functionality.

 - `endplay.evaluate` is the simplest component, consisting of a variety of functions which evaluate various properties of bridge hands, such as calculating high  card points, shape, losers, controls and other algorithms for estimating the quality of a hand.